cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/16/2020

+Working on related content:
+ - Found a bug in BracketCodeContentIds that meant all related content wasn't being found, corrected and simple test added
+ - Related content was including Photo Content Id + Same Main Image Id pairs - corrected
+ - Related content wasn't covered correctly in the first Changed generation code because without a record of previous related content there is no way to catch removals - data structure changed and routines updated

 10/15/2020